Miss Antonia Perna, BA (Dunelm), MSt (Oxon)

 - 2020: ‘Juvenile Agency and Civic Engagement in the French Revolution’, to be presented at Society for the Study of French History (SSFH) Annual Conference, University of Westminster (London), 28–30 June.
 [Postponed due to COVID-19]

-- 2017: ‘Childhood, Family and the State in the French Revolution: The Memorialisation of Joseph Bara and Agricol Viala, 1793-4’, presented at Society for French Studies (SFS) 58th Annual Conference, Durham University, 4 July.
+- 2017: ‘Childhood, Family and the State in the French Revolution: The Memorialisation of Joseph Bara and Agricol Viala, 1793-4’, Society for French Studies (SFS) 58th Annual Conference, Durham University, 4 July.

-- 2016: ‘Child Heroes and Martyrs of the French Revolution’, presented at Modern British and European History Graduate Research Conference, University of Oxford, 9 May.
+- 2016: ‘Child Heroes and Martyrs of the French Revolution’, Modern British and European History Graduate Research Conference, University of Oxford, 9 May.

 Indicators of Esteem